COVID-19 has proved to be a difficult time for us all but for Gretchen and her Dad say it’s inspired them to find a new love for bike riding.

 “With gyms being closed, I started struggling with being motivated to do exercises at home.
 Being able to go for a ride and able to exercise outside is way better way than inside.”

-Peter explained to Dad the queues he needs to give me, whether it’s bumps, turning, slowing down or for me to put some more effort into it.
+“Peter explained to Dad the cues he needs to give me, whether it’s bumps, turning, slowing down or for me to put some more effort into it.
 Pete was great at training up Dad to be a pilot.”

 “When it comes to Dad, I have to try and not be dominant,” explained Gretchen.
-“I have to let Dad control the bike and it definitely tests the communications skills between father and daughter.
+“I have to let Dad control the bike and it definitely tests the communication skills between father and daughter.
 It ticks boxes for both of us and we get a good workout.”

 “I live in the Lake Macquarie council area, so we’ve been riding on the Fernleigh track.
 It’s very convenient being so close, otherwise I’ve done a few little rides down near the beach.”